romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/lambda/index.en.md

 AWS Lambda automatically runs program code in response to [various events](http://docs.aws.amazon.com/lambda/latest/dg/intro-core-components.html#intro-core-components-event-sources), such as HTTP requests through [Amazon API Gateway](https://aws.amazon.com/api-gateway/), changing objects in [Amazon Simple Storage Service](https://aws.amazon.com/s3/) garbage cans (Amazon S3), updating tables in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) or changing states in [AWS Step Functions](https://aws.amazon.com/step-functions/).

-Supports for Java, Go, PowerShell, Node.js, C#, Python and Ruby
+Supports for Java, Go, PowerShell, Node.js, C#, Python and Ruby.
+It also provides a Runtime API which allows you to use any **additional programming languages** to author your functions.
+A runtime is a program that runs a Lambda function's handler method when the function is invoked.
+You can include a runtime in your function's deployment package in the form of an executable file named bootstrap

 ![](https://d1.awsstatic.com/product-marketing/Lambda/Diagrams/product-page-diagram_Lambda-RealTimeFileProcessing.a59577de4b6471674a540b878b0b684e0249a18c.png)